Finn McKenty: Early life

-Finn McKenty grew up in Seattle, Washington.
-He started going to hardcore punk shows in December 1989 and began making zines in 1992 in order to talk about bands which "deserved more attention", according to him.
+Finn McKenty grew up in Snohomish, Washington.
+He started going to hardcore punk shows in December 1990 and began making zines in 1992 in order to talk about bands which "deserved more attention", according to him.
 His fanzines received positive reviews from Maximumrocknroll, Punk Planet and HeartattaCk, which praised their interviews with underground powerviolence and grindcore bands, photographs and graffiti art.
 At eighteen he relocated to Cleveland, Ohio.
 McKenty studied at the University of Cincinnati.

 Career

 After graduating, McKenty did strategic design at a product development consulting firm and worked for several companies, including Swiffer and Febreze.
 He also created videos for Quiksilver, DC Shoes, among other brands in the sports publication Flo.
 Around 2009, he went on to Abercrombie & Fitch where he worked in product design, at some point supervising factories in Asia, and then continued as their marketing production coordinator for several years.
 Along with his industrial design career, he kept writing in blogs and publications such as Decibel and Terrorizer for approximately a decade.
 In 2019, he said that "the common thread through all [I have done] is hardcore".